Technique

 Additional Turkey Preparation Tips

-Many people have experienced dry, flavorless turkey at the holiday table.
-For this reason, using a brine is a popular method, adding more flavor and juiciness to the meat.
+Many people have experiencedย dry, flavorless turkey at the holiday table.
+For this reason, using either a wet or dry brine is a popular method, which adds more flavor and juiciness to the meat.
 We advise preparing a wet brine two days in advance of roasting your turkey, as this will give the brine time to cool in the refrigerator and save you time the day before Thanksgiving.

-For those using a dry brine, it’s ideal to leave the brined turkey in the refrigerator for up to three days.
-However, for those in a rush, one day will do.
+For those using a dry brine, itโs ideal to leave the brined turkey in the refrigerator for up to three days.
+For those in a rush, one day will do.

 Temper Up to 2 Days Before